Covid-19 Safety Measures

 This is a very important measure and makes a big difference to ensure your guests and our safety, at the same time require your help and total understanding.
 We know that having all your family and/or friends with you celebrating in your room while you are getting ready is a lovely idea, but at this time it’s dangerous and very risky especially in close & small rooms with no ventilation and/or windows to ensure good airflow.
 To keep everyone safe we encourage you to pick just a few people you really want to be there with you helping while you are getting ready, these can be for example your parents, or maid of honor / best man, or so, but always having in mind that as more people are in the room with us the more dangerous it’s for everyone present (we included).
 Whenever it’s possible we will try to use outdoors for all kinds of group shots, so more people can join the photos, in many occasions there will be way more space and perhaps even better light for the shots.

 This isn’t so much a tip for your safety, but for everyone else’s safety.
-Remember that participation in group photos is always voluntary and in some cases could be restricted by the venue or government rules.
+Remember that participation in group photos is always voluntary specially during the pandemic and in some cases could be restricted by the venue or government rules.
 We know this can be tricky but it’s part of how things are turning nowadays,. so, having that in mind, we recommend doing the group shots as follows: people coming from separate households can be photographed with social distancing in place (at least 1 meter when not facing each other), and people from the same household (bubbles) can be photographed together.
-A good idea to make this part much faster and safer is to just focus on small and intimate group shots like immediate family, the wedding party, etc.
+A good idea to make this part much faster and safer is to just focus on small and intimate group shots like immediate family, the wedding party, etc, and having this shots taken outdoors, remember the key with all this is to keep the a good air flow.

 Dining & Speeches: